gnolang/student-contributors-program/README.md

 Once you pass the initial phase, we provide a chance to turn your experiment into a proof of concept, a prototype, or simply advance your proposal into further experiments showcasing outcomes.

-We will hold Junior Builder Cohort Hours with the Gno.land team to help you dive deep into the challenges you are facing in your experiment, ideate solutions, and refine your solutions.
+We will hold Junior Builder Cohort Hours with the gno.land team to help you dive deep into the challenges you are facing in your experiment, ideate solutions, and refine your solutions.

 **Final Pitch Round**